wp-plugins/spider-event-calendar/readme.txt

 * Calendar widget uses lightbox for displaying events similar to the large calendar.
 * Possibility of searching and browsing event in the back end for easier and quick editing.
 * Possibility to display events of only specific categories, when pressing the mentioned category labels below.
+* Possibility to use the same color for the event categories (legend display below the calendars) for a uni-color design

 Upgrade to [WordPress Calendar Pro](http://web-dorado.com/products/wordpress-calendar.html) to add features: